olasubomi/olasubomi/README.md

 - 👀 I’m interested in full stack web development of forms, landing pages, websites and apps!
 - 🌱 I’m currently learning Project Management and Agile processess.
 - 💞️ I’m looking to collaborate on web and marketing projects.
-- 📫 How to reach me; Add me on Github and perhaps Facebook ?
+- 📫 How to reach me; Add me on here!

 <!---
 olasubomi/olasubomi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.